• Skip to primary navigation

 Rainbow Trout With Potatoes And Spring Garlic

 Who said simple food isn't tasty or can not be beautiful?
 Well, that is totally and utterly wrong!
-Who said fish and chips has to be unhealthy?
+Who said fish and chips have to be unhealthy?
 Well, cook it at home in a fraction of that oil, with no batter thus a fraction of the calories.

-Call me weird (I know you will but I really love eating a whole fish and having to deal with some bones, I find fillets a little boring at times, haha.
+Call me weird (I know you will but I love eating a whole fish and having to deal with some bones, I find fillets a little boring at times, haha.

 I do love a good old fish and chips but sadly I cannot deal with all that batter and deep-frying too often.
 It makes me feel unwell.
-This trout with potatoes saves me and the joy of eating a delightful fish and crisps but now that I have purchased an air fryer will be able to enjoy some chips too.
-Homemade, easy, delightful and a lot healthier, so why not?
+This trout with potatoes saves me and the joy of eating delightful fish and crisps but now that I have purchased an air fryer will be able to enjoy some chips too.
+Homemade, easy, delightful, and a lot healthier, so why not?

 How to cook fish on the stove?